 Things like streaming for specific audiences and quick reactions got Facebook Live a strong start back in 2016.
 Facebook Live analytics show live videos on the platform got commented 1000% more often than regular ones.

 Streaming’s sole idea is to follow the action in real time.
 This is why Facebook Live streams generate more engagement than videos that are no longer live.
-The feature managed to record some impressive numbers, even though it was in its infant stage back then.

 Facebook Live’s promotion rate rose to 78%.
 It beat non-live videos, where that figure stood at 72%.
 40% of regular video views came from sharing the original post.

 On another note, only 4% of live broadcasts were posted in closed groups.
 However, this amount is 20% of all groups’ time on the platform.

 Facebook Live earned the first spot in the live video race views, growing by 239% from March to May 2020.
 Twitter was the winner in the most hours watched category with a 267% increase within the same period.
 YouTube came in third for most views with a 14% increase, and most hours watched with a 111% increase from March to May 2020.